felddy/foundryvtt-docker/README.md

     cd foundryvtt-docker
     ```

-1. Place the `foundryvtt-0.6.0.zip` file in the `archives` directory with any
-additional hot fix archives.

-1. Build the container:
+1. Build the container using your FoundryVTT site credentials:

     ```console
-    docker-compose build
+    docker-compose build \
+    --build-arg USERNAME=your_username \
+    --build-arg PASSWORD=your_password
     ```

 See the [Platform-specific build](#platform-specific-build) instructions below